 Literally translated to English, Intramuros means inside walls, and the Intramuros district of Manila is exactly that.
 The walled, old-Spanish quarter of Manila covers just half a square mile so is easy and fun to explore on foot.
 The elaborate houses lining the wide streets are reminiscent of Havana in Cuba, and the laid-back atmosphere is similar too.

-Find your own way around Intramuros or the Walk This Way Intramuros Tour with Carlos Celdran comes highly recommended.
+Find your own way around Intramuros or the Intramuros Bambike Tour comes highly recommended.
 He’s entertaining as well as being very informed about the area, Manila and the Philippine culture.

 If you’re thinking of making Manila your base while in the Philippines, then Intramuros, along with Ermita and Malate are great places to stay.